SpaceWarpDev/SpaceWarp.Template/README.md

 ## Requirements

-- **.NET SDK** - .NET 7 is required for all the features of the templates to be supported
+- **.NET SDK** - .NET 7+ is required for all the features of the templates to be supported

 ### Optional

 - **Visual Studio 2022** - Visual Studio 2022 is the required version if you want to use the template with it
-- **JetBrains Rider** - The template can also be used with JetBrains Rider (tested with version 2023.2)
+- **JetBrains Rider** - The template can also be used with JetBrains Rider (tested with version 2023.3)
+- **Unity 2022.3.5f1** - Needed to build projects based on the **General mod project with UI** template

 ## Installation

-For .NET 7 SDK, you can use the commands as they are written below.
+For .NET 7+ SDK, you can use the commands as they are written below.

 You can see the SDK version currently in use and all SDK versions installed by running `dotnet --info`.